Bugline Trail: North Lake to Sussex

 Map of trailheads and addresses along this section of the trail.

 Parents looking for a family-friendly route may consider a ride on the Bugline Trail that links any of the three parks.
-Of note, the 1-mile section from Fireman’s Park in Merton to Lisbon Community Park has two roads to cross.
-The 4-mile section from Lisbon Community Park to Sussex Village Park has two road crossings.
+Of note, the one-mile section from Fireman’s Park in Merton to Lisbon Community Park has two roads to cross.
+The four-mile section from Lisbon Community Park to Sussex Village Park has two road crossings.

 As the Bugline Trail advances east from North Lake to Sussex, the landscape gradually changes from rural forests and farms to a more suburban environment.
 Nonetheless the scenery is pleasing, the incline slight, and the overall journey agreeable.